P-Marcin/cheat-sheet/docs/java/spring/README.md

 ## :pushpin: RESTful Best Practices

 * After **201** (Created) status response return `Location` HTTP Header with URI to the new resource
+* Do not return stack trace to client - be careful to not "leak" information to Internet

 ## :pushpin: Spring Boot DEV Tools